mvcisback/SSLVC/report/report.md

 Voice Activity Detection
 ------------------------

-In order to have a good speech recognition system, we remove the non-speech components (silences) from the desired signal.
-This way the only signal that we have in our training database is speech.
-As mentioned earlier in section 2, the calibration procedure helps label the speech signals, so we already know the approximate time interval in the signal for each user.
+Voice activity detection enables the filtering of non-speech components (usually silence) from speech components.
+As mentioned in section 2, the calibration procedure labels the speech signals.

-In order to do VAD, we developed a supervised method by training speech and non-speech signals.
-We used log spectral coefficients (LSC) and Mel frequency cepstral coefficients (MFCC) as speech features.
-The classification results for four different classifiers are listed in table 2.
+In order to do VAD, we developed a supervised method by training speech signals (the signals between claps) and non-speech signals (the signals before the first clap).
+The VAD classification results for four different classifiers using Log Spectral Coefficients (LSC) or Mel Frequency Cepstral Coefficients (MFCC) are listed in table 2.

 \begin{center}
 \begin{tabular}{ | l|c | r| }